Horse Breed Classifications...

-Horses are often referred to as types or by classifications such as warmblood, gaited, heavy horse, etc, and breed classifications can be the subject of much debate.
-Common horse breed classifications are as follows.
+Horses are often referred to as types or by classifications, for example warmblood, gaited, heavy horse, etc

-The Stock horse
+The Andulusian horse breed

 The stock horse is short-coupled, deep-bodied and well muscled.
 They were developed to work cattle, and often will compete in rodeos.
 The Quarter Horse, Appaloosa, Arabian, Paint, Morgan or P.O.A. usually predominate stock horse breeds.
 Their easy-going gaits are the walk, jog and lope.

 Horses of this type are found in all light breeds.
 Their walk, trot and canter are popular for pleasure riding.
-English pleasure horses usually are more angular than stock horses and have more extreme style and action.
+English pleasure horses are usually more angular than stock horses and have more extreme style and action.
 Some of the popular breeds are Saddlebred, Morgan and Arab Horse.

-The Hunter
+The Hunter Horse Breed Classification

 A hunter is a large, clean-cut horse bred for cross-country riding and jumping.
 It moves boldly and briskly and has a long purposeful stride.
 They are usually Thoroughbreds or crossbreds selected for stamina, speed and surefootedness.